LukasFlorian/T1000/main.typ

 The SSD architecture uses a base network to extract features from the input image.
 The base network is typically a pre-trained #acr("CNN"), such as #acr("VGG") or #acr("ResNet"), which has been trained on a large dataset like ImageNet.
 This assumption that features learned for other tasks can be reused for object detection is known as #acr("TL") and has proven to often be very effective in practice. @hudaEffectDiverseDataset2020, @dengInadequatelyPretrainedModels2023

-==== VGG <vgg>
-The #acr("VGG") network is a deep #acr("CNN") that consists of 16 or 19 layers, depending on the variant.
+*The #acrf("VGG") network* is a deep #acr("CNN") that consists of 16 or 19 layers, depending on the variant.
 It is known for its simplicity and effectiveness in image classification tasks.
 In its vanilla configuration, it takes 224x224 #acr("RGB") images as input and outputs a 1000-dimensional vector of class probabilities.
 It only uses 3x3 convolutional layers and 2x2 max-pooling layers for feature extraction and the #acr("ReLU") activation function for non-linearity.
 Eventually, it employs three #acr("FC") layers for classification.
 The soft-max activation function is used in the final layer to predict the class probabilities.
 Overall, the number of trainable parameters for the #acr("VGG")-16 network is 138 million @simonyanVeryDeepConvolutional2015. #acr("VGG") is the default backbone network employed in the original #acr("SSD") paper @liuSSDSingleShot2016.

-==== ResNet <resnet>
-While the #acr("ResNet") architecture is mostly similar to the #acr("VGG") architecture in that it is a #acr("CNN"), it uses a couple of more advanced techniques for feature extraction.
+*While the #acrf("ResNet")* architecture is mostly similar to the #acr("VGG") architecture in that it is a #acr("CNN"), it uses a couple of more advanced techniques for feature extraction.

-Firstly, it uses residual blocks to address the #acr("VGP") while significantly increasing network depth through employment of considerably more convolutional layers.
-Secondly, it uses #acr("BN") to stabilize and accelerate training. #acr("BN") layers perform normalization of their input along the batch dimension, although batch in this case refers to the channels of the input tensor and not to the batch size. #acr("BN") layers only have two trainable parameters, the scale and shift parameters, which are learned during training and are used to scale and shift the normalized input. @ioffeBatchNormalizationAccelerating2015
+Firstly, it utilizes residual blocks to address the #acr("VGP") while significantly increasing network depth through employment of considerably more convolutional layers @heDeepResidualLearning2015.
+Secondly, it uses #acr("BN") to stabilize and accelerate training. #acr("BN") layers perform normalization of their input along the batch dimension, although batch in this case refers to the channels of the input tensor and not to the batch size. #acr("BN") layers only have two trainable parameters, the scale and shift parameters, which are learned during training and are used to scale and shift the normalized input.
+The stabilizing effect stems from the fact that #acr("BN") reduces the covariate shift between layers during update steps.
+The covariate shift describes the change in the distribution of the input to a layer due to the change in the parameters of the previous layer, which significantly slows down training progress when using #acr("SGD"). @ioffeBatchNormalizationAccelerating2015

 Secondly, a bottleneck architecture ensures that deeper networks exploiting the solution offered by residual layers do not become too large in overall parameter count.
 This architecture uses an initial convolutional layer to reduce the number of channels in the input tensor, followed by additional convolutional layers that use the reduced number of channels to perform the actual feature extraction.
 The output of the last convolutional layer of each bottleneck is in most cases upsampled again to a higher number of channels. @heDeepResidualLearning2015

-In order to find out whether #acrpl("ResNet") offer significant advantages over traditional #acrpl("CNN") models, the #acr("ResNet")-152 model, which is one of the deepest #acr("ResNet") configurations consisting of 152 convolutional layers, is used for comparison to the #acr("VGG")-16 model. #acr("ResNet")-152 uses
+In order to find out whether #acrpl("ResNet") offer significant advantages over traditional #acrpl("CNN") models, the #acr("ResNet")-152 model, which is one of the deepest #acr("ResNet") configurations consisting of 152 convolutional layers, is used for comparison to the #acr("VGG")-16 model.

 === Feature Maps and Anchor Boxes <feature-maps>